-Members of parliament of Norway were supposed to freeze their remuneration.
+Members of the Parliament of Norway were supposed to freeze their remuneration.
 But they will eventually have a raise, not only for 2022 but for 2021 also.

-Politicians in Norway have been facing an erosion of the public’s trust and it was decided in 2019 that they would freeze remunerations of members of parliament and members of government.
-It was also decided to freeze increases in light of the difficult context with the COVID-19 pandemic.
+Politicians in Norway have been facing an erosion of the public’s trust and it was decided in 2019 that they would freeze the remunerations of members of Parliament and members of government.
+It was also decided to freeze increases in light of the difficult context of the COVID-19 pandemic.

 But public executives will in the end most likely have raises for 2022 and 2021, amounting to 76,321 kroner gross per year ($7,647), a 7.7% raise in 2022 compared to 2019.
 The remuneration increase in 2020 remains frozen, but the freeze for 2021 will merely be a postponement.